IBM/image-analysis-iot-alert/README.md

 ![architecture-diagram](images-docs/architecture-diagram.png)
 # Upload and process an image into IBM Cloud to receive alerts
-Build an IoT project with IBM Functions (serverless), Node-RED, Node.js and along with IoT Platform.
+Build an IoT project with IBM Cloud Functions (serverless), Node-RED, Node.js and along with IoT Platform.

 ## Overview and Goal
 The goal of this tutorial is to take images from any other source, process it and trigger alerts to inform a change, a danger, etc. This project can be a quick setup and can be attached to an existing project to do the analysis of images and send alerts.